Future Family Enterprise Program

 MIT Sloan School of Management

-The Future Family Enterprise program for multigenerational families helps participants implement the important driving factors of enduring, family enterprise success.
-It leads multigenerational families through a stimulating week-long conversation that produces clarity on the path ahead for each participating family and its enterprise.
+The Future Family Enterprise program leads multigenerational families through a stimulating week-long conversation that produces clarity on the path ahead for each participating family and its enterprise.
 Your family will learn practical concepts and tested practices—organized around examples of multigenerational success and failure—to aid your thinking, improve your long-term planning and alignment, and shape the roadmap of your family enterprise system.

 Important questions addressed include:

-- How technology is shaping industries and companies, and how family-owned enterprises must adapt
+- How is technology shaping industries and companies, and how must family-owned businesses adapt?

-- How to decide among an array of emerging strategies for capitalizing, owning, and controlling your family company and investments
+- What are the emerging strategies for capitalizing, owning, and controlling family companies?

-- How families are modernizing and remaining united in this mobile, globalized world
+- How are families themselves modernizing and remaining united in this mobile, globalized world?

-- How to decide among the latest strategies for steering and sustaining a complex, multigenerational family enterprise, with a growing number of family owners, for another generation or more
+- What are the latest strategies for steering and sustaining a complex, multigenerational family enterprise, with a growing number of family owners, for another generation or more?

 The combined experience of faculty and participants produces deep understandings and even profound transformations for participating families.
 Your family will have conversations you never anticipated and will leave the program feeling closer and more aligned about your future as a result.

 The Future Family Enterprise program is led by MIT Sloan Senior Lecturer John Davis, a pioneer in the family enterprise field and a globally recognized authority on family enterprise, family wealth, and the family office.
-Professor Davis joined MIT Sloan after leading the family enterprise area at Harvard Business School for more than 20 years.
+Davis joined MIT Sloan after leading the family enterprise area at Harvard Business School for more than 20 years.
 He is an award-winning teacher and researcher and is the creator of some of the field’s most impactful conceptual frameworks.
-Professor Davis is also Chairman of Cambridge Family Enterprise Group, a global advisory and research organization.
-He tweets at @ProfJohnDavis.
+Davis is also Chairman of Cambridge Family Enterprise Group, a global advisory and research organization.